Elvis10ten/pcas/README.md

 This is easy using a service like [FCM](https://firebase.google.com/docs/cloud-messaging) (it would be similar to Google [Nearby Messaging API](https://developers.google.com/nearby/messages/overview) without the proximity part).

-FCM and other push messaging services work using long lived TCP sockets.
+FCM and other push messaging services work using long-lived TCP sockets.
 A TCP socket on the device waits in accept mode on a Google server.

 ##### Pros:

 1. Simple.
-2. Efficient: We only delivers to the relevant hosts.
+2. Efficient: Delivery is only made to specific hosts.
 3. Works well on Android in the background.

 ##### Cons: